-Athens State University is both the oldest and youngest institution of higher education in Alabama's education system and the only institution of its kind in the State of Alabama.
+Athens State University is a baccalaureate and master's degree granting non-residential, coeducational, open-admissions institution located in the northernmost part of the state in the City of Athens, Alabama.
+It can be classified as both the oldest and youngest institution of higher education in Alabama and is the only institution of its kind in the State of Alabama.
 The institution was founded in 1822, by local citizens who purchased five acres of land, erected a building, and began Athens Female Academy.
 Ownership of the school was transferred in 1842 to the Tennessee Conference of the Methodist Church.
-With the birth of the North Alabama Conference of the Methodist Church in 1870, the Institution came under the jurisdiction of that body.
+With the birth of the North Alabama Conference of the Methodist Church in 1870, the institution came under the jurisdiction of that body.
+The University remained a female institution until it became co-educational in 1931, with a name change to Athens College.

-On May 10, 1974, the Board of Trustees requested from the North Alabama Conference of the United Methodist Church that the Institution seek affiliation with the State of Alabama.
-The conference, at its annual meeting in June 1974, gave the Board of Trustees this permission and authorized the transfer of the Institution to the State of Alabama.
-In June 1975, the Institution was accepted by the Alabama State Board of Education and charged to serve the graduates of state junior, community, and technical colleges/institutes.
-It is the only upper division school in the Postsecondary Education System.
-Since Athens State University offers only the junior and senior level courses, all of its students are transfer students primarily from two-year schools in the Postsecondary Education System in the State of Alabama.
-The University is located in the northernmost part of the state in the city of Athens, Alabama.
-Enrollment is approximately 3500 students, consisting primarily of non-traditional students with an average age of over 32 years, many of which commute to and from school and maintain full time jobs.
+On May 1, 1974, the Board of Trustees met to discuss requesting permission from the North Alabama Conference of the United Methodist Church that the institution seek affiliation with the State of Alabama.
+The Conference, at its annual meeting in June 1974, gave the Board of Trustees this permission and authorized the potential transfer of the institution to the State of Alabama.
+Following a lengthy period of negotiations, the institution was accepted by the Alabama State Board of Education on November 24, 1975 and charged to serve the graduates of state junior, community, and technical colleges/institutes.
+It is the only upper division school in the state.
+The Alabama Legislature and the State Board of Education worked together to appropriate funds for continued operation with the goal of serving the graduates of the states' many two-year colleges.
+The University underwent another name change to Athens State University in 1998.